What are the metalloids?

 #9.
 Selenium.

-Selenium is found in metal sulfide ores, where it substitutes for sulfur.
-Commercially, selenium is produced as a byproduct in the refining of these ores.
+Selenium is usually found in nature in the metal sulfide ores, where it has replaced sulfur.
+Commercially, selenium is recovered as a by-product during the refining of metal sulfide ores that have appreciable concentrations of base metals.

 Examples of elements That are Rarely recognized as a Metalloids